Times Beach, Missouri: Consequences of the contamination

 Although the decision for relocation in 1982 was made in the best interests and safety of the Times Beach residents, the evacuation was not an easy transition.
 Eight hundred families had to leave their lives completely behind.
 Initially, parents worried about what to do and where to go for financial assistance.
 As they began to settle into their new lives, their logistical and financial worries were soon replaced by the fear that their children would be afflicted by sudden chronic illnesses.
 The psychological trauma caused by relocation was immeasurable.

 The land that was once Times Beach is now Route 66 State Park.
 One building from the town still exists: the park's visitor center was once a roadhouse from Times Beach's glory days and was the EPA's headquarters for the area.
 There is a large grass mound beneath which is the debris of the demolished buildings of the former town.
 The EPA revisited and tested the soil at the Route 66 State Park in June 2012.
-On November 19, 2012, it was reported that "Soil samples from Route 66 State Park show no significant health risks for park visitors or workers."
+On November 19, 2012, it was reported that "Soil samples from Route 66 State Park show no significant health risks for park visitors or workers".

 Controversy

 Several months after the evacuation, the American Medical Association (AMA) publicly criticized the news media for spreading unscientific information about dioxin and the health hazards associated with it.
 The AMA stated that there was no evidence of adverse consequences from low-level dioxin exposure.
 Subsequent studies of potentially exposed people from Times Beach and some other contaminated locations in Missouri have revealed no adverse health outcomes that can be directly linked to dioxin.
-In a study conducted by the CDC and the Missouri Division of Health, no cases of chloracne, a common symptom of acute dioxin poisoning, were observed in Times Beach residents.
+In a study conducted by the CDC and the Missouri Division of Health, no cases of chloracne (a common symptom of acute dioxin poisoning) were observed in Times Beach residents, nor any increased prevalence of any other disease.

-By May 1991, Dr Vernon Houk, the director of the CDC's Center for Environmental Health, had come to the same conclusion as the AMA.
+By May 1991, Vernon Houk, the director of the CDC's Center for Environmental Health, had come to the same conclusion as the AMA.
 Although he had made the official recommendation to permanently relocate Times Beach residents in 1982, by 1991, he no longer believed that evacuation had been necessary.